Cluster Bring-Up Web Installation Steps

 Keep "root" as user.

-Type the directory path extracted in step 2 of section "Installation Steps".
+Type the directory path which stores the untar file from step 2 of section "Installation Steps".

 Type password to root user.